Jersey Joe Walcott: Walcott vs Charles

-Walcott retained the title with a 15-round decision victory against arch-enemy Charles.
-On September 23, 1952, he put his title on the line for the second time.
-His opponent was the undefeated Rocky Marciano.
+On September 23, 1952, Wacott put his title on the line for the second time, and this time his opponent was the undefeated Rocky Marciano.
 In the first round, Walcott floored Marciano with a left hook; the first time in his career that Rocky had ever been down.
 After twelve intense rounds, Walcott stood well ahead on two of the three official scorecards, leaving Marciano needing a knockout to win.
 In the thirteenth round, with Marciano pressuring Walcott against the ropes, simultaneously each threw a right hand.
 Marciano landed first and flush on Walcott's jaw with a devastating right hook and a powerful left followup.
 The title changed hands in an instant.
 Walcott collapsed with his left arm hanging over the ropes, slowly sinking to the canvas, where he was counted out.
 An immediate rematch was set for May 15, 1953 in Chicago.
 The second time around Walcott was again defeated by Marciano by a knockout, this time in the first round.
 It would be Walcott's last bout.

+Fighting Style

+Walcott was known for his defense including his head movement, such as slipping, to avoid being hit.
+Jersey Joe was especially well known for his use of the shoulder roll.
+James Toney credits Walcott as the inspiration for his variation of the shoulder roll.

+Jersey Joe was also known for his unique footwork such as his "Walcott Shuffle" which involved quickly switching from an orthodox lead to a southpaw lead, and vice versa, to distract his opponents and create angles.
+This became the inspiration for Muhammad Ali to create the "Ali Shuffle" used for the same purpose.

 Life after boxing

 Walcott did not go away from the celebrity scene after boxing.
 In 1956, he co-starred with Humphrey Bogart and Max Baer in the boxing drama The Harder They Fall.
 In 1963, he tried professional wrestling, losing to Lou Thesz.
 Thesz pinned Walcott in the fifth round, but has stated that Walcott knocked him (Thesz) down and most likely out in that fifth round.
 As he fell to the floor, he relied on instinct, grabbing Walcott's knees, taking him down with him and stretching him out for the pin.

-In 1965, Walcott refereed the controversial world heavyweight championship rematch between Muhammad Ali and Sonny Liston.
+Walcott also refereed several notable fights, but in 1965 he oversaw the controversial world heavyweight championship rematch between Muhammad Ali and Sonny Liston.
 Walcott lost the count as Ali circled around a floored Liston and Walcott tried to get him back to a neutral corner.
 Walcott then looked outside of the ring (presumably to the ringside count keeper) as Ali and Liston went at each other, before Walcott instructed them to keep on fighting.
 Walcott then approached the fighters and abruptly stopped the fight.
-Walcott was never again appointed as a referee after this bout.
+This incident effectively ended his career as a referee, although he eventually returned to officiate two more fights in the late 1970s.

+He died in 1994 at the age of 80.